NawaMan/WorkSpaceWrapper/README.md

 It does not contain WorkSpace itself — instead, it reliably downloads, verifies, and launches the real workspace.sh tool inside your project.

+The wrapper is intended to be stable so do not worry if you don't see much activity in this project. :-)

 # Quick Install (per project)

 Run the following on the project base folder.